anir0y/automata/README.md

 # automata
 A WebEX API to telegram Bot

+### Porpose?
+As a trainer, I use WebEx for hosting the meeting and record all meetings that are stored over Cloud.
+Now the Problem is sharing those recorded videos with the students.
+The only way is, login to WebEx website and get the link & Password from there and share with students.
+Now, my problem is these recordings takes around 30-90 mintues for rendering and availble for download. mostly because of this wait time I miss or forget that I have to share.
+So, I came up this solution that I've using for last few months. this uses WebEx API to fetch the recordings and uses telegram Bot to share over telegram Group.

 #### Make sure you have JQ installed if not [download](https://stedolan.github.io/jq/)

 # API requires